xlladdins/xll/docs/Excel4MacrosT-Z.md

 **VIEW.DELETE**(**view\_name**)

-View\_name    is text enclosed in quotation marks and specifies the name of the view in the current workbook that you want to delete.
+View\_name&nbsp;&nbsp;&nbsp;&nbsp;is text enclosed in quotation marks and specifies the name of the view in the current workbook that you want to delete.

 **Remarks**